LB840 General Program Information and Guidelines – Updated March 28, 2018

-- Application will be Reviewed by City LB840 Program Administrator
+- LB840 Program Application for loan and/or grant will be reviewed by City LB 840 Program Administrator.

-- Loan Rates – 50% of Prime Rate or Lower at Approval Date
+- Loan Rates – Fifty percent (50%) of Prime Rate or a rate determined by the Board.

-- Projects to be Closed and Funded within 120 days of Approval
+- Projects will be closed and funded within 120 days of approval.

 Economic Development Plan for the City of Seward, Nebraska

 Section 1.
 General Community and Economic Development Strategy

 Due to the extremely competitive nature of the economic development at the national, state and local levels, there is intense competition among states, counties and municipalities of our nation to expand and/or locate new businesses in their respective jurisdictions.
 This intense competition for new job creation has forced states and municipalities to provide incentives to businesses in order to remain competitive.
 Seward has been limited in its efforts to effectively compete in the business recruitment and expansion arena.
 Even though the community has not had a shortage of opportunities, the city has been unable to respond quickly to those opportunities by not controlling available property or being able to raise sufficient capital from local sources to provide incentives for business location and expansion decisions that are tailored to meet the needs of our local community.
 Our ability to encourage business location and expansion has a direct impact not only upon the economic well being of our community and its residents but upon the State of Nebraska as well.

 Nebraska voters enacted a constitutional amendment in November, 1990 granting cities and villages to use local sources of revenue for economic or industrial projects and programs.
 On June 3, 1991 the Unicameral signed into law this amendment with the passage of Legislative Bill 840, the Local Option Municipal Economic Development Act.